Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Introduction

 In this paper, we carry out a simulation study to benchmark the performance of the novel methods against MAIC and the conventional STC.
 The simulations provide proof-of-principle and are based on scenarios with binary outcomes and continuous covariates, with the log-odds ratio as the measure of effect.
 The marginalized outcome regression approaches achieve greater precision and accuracy than MAIC and are unbiased under no failures of assumptions.
-Furthermore, the marginalized covariate-adjusted estimates provide greater precision that the conditional estimates produced by the conventional version of STC.
+Furthermore, the marginalized regression-adjusted estimates provide greater precision than the conditional estimates produced by the conventional version of STC.
 While this precision comparison is irrelevant, because it is made for estimators of different estimands, it supports previous research on non-collapsible measures of effect.\cite{moore2009covariate, daniel2020making}

-In Section \ref{sec2}, we present the context, data requirements and existing methods for population-adjusted indirect comparisons.
+In Section \ref{sec2}, we present the context and data requirements for population-adjusted indirect comparisons.
 Section \ref{sec3} provides a detailed description of the outcome regression methodologies.
 Section \ref{sec4} outlines a simulation study, which evaluates the statistical properties of different approaches to outcome regression with respect to MAIC.
 Section \ref{sec5} describes the results from the simulation study.
 An extended discussion of our findings is presented in Section \ref{sec6}.